Theodeus/tuna/README.md

              });
 </pre>

-A delay effect with feedback and a highpass filter applied to the delayed signal.
+A delay effect with feedback and a lowpass filter applied to the delayed signal.
 <pre>
 var delay = new tuna.Delay({
                 feedback: 0.45,    //0 to 1+
                 delayTime: 150,    //how many milliseconds should the wet signal be delayed?
                 wetLevel: 0.25,    //0 to 1+
                 dryLevel: 1,       //0 to 1+
-                cutoff: 20,        //cutoff frequency of the built in highpass-filter.
+                cutoff: 2000,      //cutoff frequency of the built in lowpass-filter.
 20 to 22050
                 bypass: 0
             });
 </pre>